 Gotha – Erfurt – Gera – Chemnitz – Leipzig – Dresden

-- Start in Gotha with some baroque splendour at Friedenstein Palace and explore the Ducal Museum that is part of the stunning complex with collections of Europen paintings and sculptures, Chinese and Japanese Art as well as art from ancient Egypt, Greece and Rome.
-Continue to Erfurt (approx. 35 min drive)
+Start in Gotha with some baroque splendour at Friedenstein Palace and explore the Ducal Museum that is part of the stunning complex with collections of European paintings and sculptures, Chinese and Japanese Art as well as art from ancient Egypt, Greece and Rome.
+Continue to Erfurt (approx. 35 min drive).

-- Take a whole day for this beautiful historic city and tour the its medieval churches, including St. Mary’s Cathedral, Preachers’ Church, St. Michael’s and the Church of the Barefooters.
+Take a whole day for the beautiful history city of Erfurt and tour its medieval churches, including St. Mary’s Cathedral, Preachers’ Church, St. Michael’s and the Church of the Barefooters.
 Don’t miss the Old Synagogue with the Erfurt Treasure and make sure to browse the independent shops on the one-of-its-kind Merchants’ Bridge.